BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 #### MMOCore Profession levelup: `mmoprofessionlevelup`
 This objective requires the player to level the given profession to the specified level.
+Use `main` to check for class level ups.

 ```YAML linenums="1"
 mmoprofessionlevelup MINING 10
 ```